davenaylor/postie/readme.txt

 == Frequently Asked Questions ==

+= How can I get postie to display inline images? =

+Make sure that you send e-mail formatted as html (richtext), and set postie to prefer html messages (in the message tab of the postie settings)

 = Mail is not showing up right when I send html (rich formatted) e-mail! =

 Make sure you set the preferred text type to html